 - Set it on the “Pressure Cook” setting for 90 minutes and close the lid.

-- Once the pork is done cooking, transfer it to a cutting board, and using two forks, shred it into pieces and serve it with Cherry Tomato Pico de Gallo Salsa.
+- Once the pork is done cooking, transfer it to a cutting board and shred into larger, chunkier pieces using two forks.

 Make the Cherry Tomato Pico de Gallo Salsa: